Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Conclusion

 \section{Conclusion}

-In this paper, we aimed to address some current concerns in the use of machine learning predictive models in the clinical setting in daily practice: $(i)$ the choice, availability, and trustworthiness of input features; $(ii)$ the measure of a model's robustness.
-This work is the first to translate clinical domain knowledge of patient vitals and laboratory values into mathematical constraints and use these constraints to correct inconsistencies in the patient data.
-We show how to subsequently create trust-scores to capture how sick a patient is, and an example of the improvement in predictive power of machine learning models for detecting sepsis.
+Predictive models that integrate data from various sources are highly sensitive to errors in data.
+Rapid identification of errors in clinical data is paramount to reducing alarm fatigue, improving robustness, and building unbiased models \cite{vellido2018machine}.

-Trust-MAPS is a novel technique grounded in constrained optimization principles that we propose for outlier detection and management in EMR data and for engineering a new set of features (trust scores) with high predictive power for training machine learning models.
-As a result, we can achieve superior performance on disease classification tasks.
+Trust-MAPS is a novel technique grounded in constrained optimization principles that we propose for enriching machine learning pipelines for clinical decision support.
+It can help with outlier detection and management in EMR data, and can engineer a new set of features (trust-scores) with high predictive power for training machine learning models.
 We demonstrate the utility of this tool within the context of sepsis prediction for critically ill patients in the Intensive Care Unit (ICU).

-In future work, we aim to investigate other distance metrics (e.g. KL divergence) for our projections pipelines and the existence of non-unique projections.
-We believe if there is a case of non-unique projections, there might be equally conflicting domain constraints, which can then be highlighted to clinicians for further arbitration.
-Further, when creating sub-patients, we set the sepsis label for the \textit{sub-patient} to `1' (yes) if the original patient ultimately developed sepsis in the time window considered for that sub-patient.
-In future work, it would be interesting to consider other design choices, for example, setting the \textit{sepsis label} to be a continuous variable between 0-1, to show gradual progression to sepsis.
+The proposed Trust-MAPS pipeline addresses the timely need to develop a new, context-aware framework that can dynamically identify nonsensical data, model the domain by translating clinical expertise into mathematical constraints, use projection-based methods to automatically handle discrepancies in data to highlight trustworthy data as well as potential errors.
+We develop Trust-MAPS as a tool that can enrich any machine learning algorithm with clinical context, mitigating bias and increasing trustworthiness.

+We finally remark that our projection approaches are general.
+The proposed concept of using projections to detect and correct erroneous data can be helpful in other clinical settings or non-clinical domains.
+We hope the positive results of this study inspire other researchers to use projections for data corrections and trust-scores to enhance their prediction pipelines.

+\paragraph{Data Availability} The data analyzed in this study is from the \texttt{PhysioNet:} Computing in Cardiology Challenge 2019 and is publicly available at \url{https://physionet.org/content/challenge-2019/1.0.0/}.
+The code used for our preprocessing and imputation pipeline, projection pipeline, and machine learning pipeline is documented and available at \url{https://github.com/Kamaleswaran-Lab/ClinicalProjections_SepsisOnset}.